The Neighbors: Income

 The Neighbors: Occupations

-clerical, assistant, and tech support occupations, with 20.1% of the residents employed.
+manufacturing and laborer occupations, with 23.4% of the residents employed.

 The Neighbors: Ethnicity / Ancestry

 Culture is shared learned behavior.
 We learn it from our parents, their parents,

 our houses of worship, and much of our culture – our learned behavior - comes

 from our ancestors.
 That is why ancestry and ethnicity can be so interesting